wikindx/wikindx/trunk/docs/README.txt

 component_description string  Y Component short description (without line break).
 Use the README.txt file for long description, notes... component_licence     string  N Component license name or abbreviation (abbreviation recommended). component_website     string  N A single full URL to the vendor or maintainer website to use as a link. component_sha256      string  Y Unique signature corresponding to a sha256 hash of the component files.
-Use sign-components.php to compute it. component_authors     array   N An array of objects unserialized as a PHP array of PHP arrays.
+Use cli-sign-components.php to compute it. component_authors     array   N An array of objects unserialized as a PHP array of PHP arrays.
 Each object is an author or contributor. author_name           string  Y Name of the author. author_role           string  Y Role of the author.
 Something like: developper, packager, translator, tester, maintainer.